Updated: Mar 8

 I believe that each social channel has a unique set of expectations, based not just on a company's brand, but on the platform itself.
 People know to expect a formal, courteous and business-like tone with LinkedIn, whereas Twitter's personality is informal and snappy - messages for one are very carefully crafted as if pitching to a customer and with the other, people write as they talk.

-When I started using social media in 2015 - daily as opposed to on an ad hoc basis - the advice I got was that social media should be about connecting with people, not collecting people.
-I now network online more than at an actual physical networking event.
-With both I take the time to have two-way conversations because quality over quantity is what works best in "real life" and the same is true for my online presence.
-I'm hoping people will be naturally attracted to my online platforms and will naturally want to find out more about my brand and will naturally want to work with me.
+I started using social media daily in 2015 and the advice a mentor gave to me was that social media should be about connecting with people, not collecting people.
+I now network online more than at a real event, like most.
+With both I want to have two-way conversations because quality over quantity is what works best.

-If you would like to chat about crafting messages for the social platforms your prospects are using, contact me via my Contact page.
+If you would like to chat about crafting messages for your prospects and existing customers, get in touch via my Contact page.